kasperschmidt/TDOSE/README.md

 `astropy`: http://www.astropy.org.
 Can be installed with pip.
 Used extensively throughout TDOSE.

 `reproject`: https://reproject.readthedocs.io.
+Can be installed with pip.
 Used to project model of reference image to IFU WCS when the model is not a set of simple gaussians that can be build from scratch (i.e., when `source_model = modelimg` in the setup file)

 ## Running TDOSE